Jabernathy88/rpg-sandbox/FitD_Designs/Blades_of_Mist_JULY_2022.md

 * **1-3:** Rumors and opinions, mixed with lies.
 * **4-5:** Rumors and opinions, **and** you learn if the NPC is concealing something important.
-* **6:** Truth, with illuminating context.

-If the result is a strong success, the GM should decide if the NPC is aware that they've "given away" a clue.
+* **6:** **More truth**, with illuminating context.
+The GM should decide if the NPC is aware that they've "given away" a clue.
 And, if so, do they care?
 If the answer is yes, then the GM should dial up the pressure immediately.

 ### Risky, aka Difficult Conversations